Cuba: Economy

 In 2005, Cuba had exports of US$2.4 billion, ranking 114 of 226 world countries, and imports of US$6.9 billion, ranking 87 of 226 countries.
 Its major export partners are Canada 17.7%, China 16.9%, Venezuela 12.5%, Netherlands 9%, and Spain 5.9% (2012).
-Cuba's major exports are sugar, nickel, tobacco, fish, medical products, citrus fruits, and coffee; imports include food, fuel, clothing, and machinery.
+Major exports include sugar, nickel, tobacco, fish, medical products, citrus fruits, and coffee; imports include food, fuel, clothing, and machinery.
 Cuba presently holds debt in an amount estimated at $13 billion, approximately 38% of GDP.
 Cuba's prior 35% supply of the world's export market for sugar has declined to 10% due to a variety of factors, including a global sugar commodity price drop that made Cuba less competitive on world markets.
 It was announced in 2008 that wage caps would be abandoned to improve the nation's productivity.

 Cuba's leadership has called for reforms in the country's agricultural system.
 In 2008, Raúl Castro began enacting agrarian reforms to boost food production, as at that time 80% of food was imported.
 The reforms aim to expand land use and increase efficiency.
 Venezuela supplies Cuba with an estimated 110000 oilbbl of oil per day in exchange for money and the services of some 44,000 Cubans, most of them medical personnel, in Venezuela.

 Cubans are now permitted to own small businesses in certain sectors.

 In 2010, Cubans were allowed to build their own houses.
 According to Raúl Castro, they could now improve their houses, but the government would not endorse these new houses or improvements.
 There is virtually no homelessness in Cuba, and 85% of Cubans own their homes and pay no property taxes or mortgage interest.
-Mortgage payments may not exceed 10% of a household's combined income.

 On 2 August 2011, The New York Times reported that Cuba reaffirmed its intent to legalize "buying and selling" of private property before the year's end.
 According to experts, the private sale of property could "transform Cuba more than any of the economic reforms announced by Cuban leader Raúl Castro's government".
 It would cut more than one million state jobs, including party bureaucrats who resist the changes.
 The reforms created what some call "New Cuban Economy".
-In October 2013, Raúl said he intended to merge the two currencies, but as of August 2016, the dual currency system remains in force.
+In October 2013, Raúl said he intended to merge the two currencies, which eventually occurred in 2021.